tetra-framework/tetra/docs/if-else-filters.md

 ## The `@v` tag

 When variables are displayed in components, a common pattern is that a string should reflect a variable name "live", as you type.
-While a normal Django variable `{{ title }}` will get only updated after the next rendering of the component (e.g. after you call a backend method), Tetra provides a convenience templatetag to render a variable instantly in the frontend using Alpine.js.
+While a normal Django variable `{{ title }}` will get only updated after the next rendering of the component (e.g. after you call a backend method), Tetra provides a convenience way to render a variable instantly in the frontend using Alpine.js: `{% @v title %}`.

 ```django
 <div class="card">